 PLOTTER COMPUTER 25-pin 9-pin 25-pin 7 0volt 5 0volt 7 0volt 2 RX 2 TX 3 TX 3 TX 3 RX 2 RX 20 DTR 8 CTS 5 CTS 7 to 6 to 1 4 RTS to 6 DSR to 8 DCD

-As can be seen from the cable wiring the plotter uses DTR as the handshake to pause data flow across the interface.
+As can be seen from the cable wiring the plotter uses DTR as the handshake, CTS being 'clear to send', to pause data flow across the interface.

-You basically cannot use a standard cable, it must be wired as shown above.
+You basically cannot use a standard cable, it should be wired as shown above.